 The World Boxing Super Series has been revolutionary for the sport since it launched in 2017.
 In a knockout style format, the tournament attempts to pit the eight best fighters in each division against each other.
-By putting money, belts, pride and the Ali Trophy on the line the WBSS has attracted many huge stars and once in the competition these elite level boxers have delivered big time.
+By putting money, belts, pride and the Ali Trophy on the line the WBSS has attracted many huge stars and once in the competition these elite-level boxers have delivered big time.

 The WBSS burst onto the scene by announcing tournaments at Cruiserweight and super middleweight divisions however, it was the competition at 200lbs which truly stole the show.
-All the best fighters and more importantly all of the belts where on the line for the competition.
+All the best fighters and more importantly all of the belts were on the line for the competition.

 IN 2019, tournaments ran at Bantamweight, Super Lightweight and once again at cruiserweight.

-At Super Lightweight the WBA and IBF titles where on the line but all roads led to a final between Josh Taylor and Regis Prograis.
-The two fighters where head and shoulders above the rest they must be considered number one and number two at 140lbs, especially after putting on one of the best fights of 2019.
+At Super Lightweight the WBA and IBF titles were on the line but all roads led to a final between Josh Taylor and Regis Prograis.
+The two fighters where head and shoulders above the rest must be considered number one and number two at 140lbs, especially after putting on one of the best fights of 2019.

 The pair went back and forth in London, England for 12 hard rounds it was Taylor who ultimately got the nod from the judges in a fight for the ages.